Gamagu/programm_Tracker/README.md

 # Programm Tracker

->This tracker should track programm's runntime and store them somewhere.
+>This tracker should track programm's runtime and store them somewhere.
 This will be extended by a "programm group" system where a user can define a few programms as a group which gets tracked.

 ### Planned Features